sagemathinc/cocalc-doc/source/vouchers.rst

     voucher order confirmation

-In the upper part of the screen, you will see one ore more links, with the caption, "you can download the corresponding voucher codes via the links below".
+In the upper part of the screen, you will see one or more links, with the caption, "you can download the corresponding voucher codes via the links below".
 The topmost link will take you to the codes for the new voucher.

 ********************************
 Download Voucher Codes
 ********************************

 You can download the voucher codes immediately by clicking the link under "Order Complete!" above.
-You can also view and download codes for any vouchers at any time by visiting the link https://test.cocalc.com/vouchers/created
+You can also `view and download codes <https://cocalc.com/vouchers/created>`_ for any vouchers at any time.

 .. figure:: img/view-codes.png
     :width: 90%